py-pdf/fpdf2/docs/Templates.md

   * By using a template definition in a CSV document and parsing the CSV with Template.parse\_dict()
   * By defining the template in a database (this applies to [Web2Py] (Web2Py.md) integration)

-Note the following, the definition of a template will contain the elements.
-The header will be given during instantiation (except for the database method).

 # Example - Hardcoded #